bljaime/MachineLearning-Portfolio/README.md

 Computer Engineer.
 24 y/o, living in Madrid (Spain).

-Any comment or suggestion about the portfolio, job offers or collaboration proposals, will be thankfully received and replied at blancolinares.jaime@gmail.com
+Any comment, suggestion about the portfolio or collaboration proposal, will be thankfully received and replied at blancolinares.jaime@gmail.com